drivendataorg/water-supply-forecast-rodeo-runtime/README.md

 ```

 There is also the `bulk` command for downloading multiple data sources at once, as shown in the previous section.
 A bulk download is configured by a YAML configuration file.
 The configuration file for the Hindcast test set is [`data_download/hindcast_test_config.yml`](data_download/hindcast_test_config.yml).
 To download feature data for training, create your own YAML configuration file for the years and data sources that you need using the test set file as an example.

+By default, all download functions will skip downloading data for files that already exist in your data directory.
+This is controlled by an option called `skip_existing`.
+To force downloads to overwrite existing files, set `skip_existing` to `false` in the bulk download config file when using the `bulk` command, or use the `--no-skip-existing` flag when using an individual data source's download command.

 ## Data reading